ferdinandl007/ARNavigationKit/README.md

 ## Example

-To run the [Example project](https://github.com/ferdinandl007/voxelMap). project, clone the repo, and run `pod install` from the Example directory first.
+To run the [Example project](https://github.com/ferdinandl007/voxelMap), clone the repo, and run `pod install` from the Example directory first.

 ## Requirements